ZurichMedTech/model-intelligence/docs/creating-a-plugin/defining-settings.md

 Refer to the [Property Types](property-types.md) documentation for a complete reference including collection types, UI control types, and detailed usage examples.

-## Creating Custom Property Panels
+## Creating Custom From Views

-The property panel is created using `XCoreHeadless.DialogOptions()` and populated with property objects:
+The From Views is created using `XCoreHeadless.DialogOptions()` and populated with property objects:

 ```python
 # Create the panel